 ssh server1

-When you have multiple servers, add a new Host block for each server.
+Tip: Managing multiple servers?
+Just add a new Host block for each one inside the same config file.

 Conclusion and Final Thoughts

-You’ve successfully prepared your Ubuntu server for its first use and have taken important steps toward managing it safely.
+By now, you’ve successfully prepared your Ubuntu server for its first use and laid a solid foundation for managing it safely and efficiently.

 👉

-Now, it’s time to take the security of your server up a notch.
-You can find the full collection of detailed Linux server security guides here.
+It’s time to take the security of your server up a notch.
+You can find my full collection of detailed Linux server security guides here.